Anne Neville (engineer): Career and research

-Anne Neville was a mechanical engineer with a specific interest in corrosion, tribology and processes that occur at engineering interfaces.
+Neville was a mechanical engineer with a specific interest in corrosion, tribology and processes that occur at engineering interfaces.
 She was appointed a lecturer at Heriot-Watt University immediately after her PhD and started to build a research team.

-Anne Neville's contributions were manifold, across lubrication and wear, mineral scaling and tribo-corrosion, with applications in diverse fields such as the oil and gas sector, wind energy and tribo-corrosion and surgical technologies.
+Her contributions were manifold, across lubrication and wear, mineral scaling and tribo-corrosion, with applications in diverse fields such as the oil and gas sector, wind energy and tribo-corrosion and surgical technologies.
 In particular, her group were the first to measure corrosion rates in-situ in hip joint simulators which made important contributions to the work associated with the controversies associated with metal-on-metal hip implants.
 In 2009 and 2013 Anne's work was used to guide the medical health authorities in the UK on what to do with a hip prostheses that had shown unacceptably high failure rates in patients.
 They used advanced microscopy x-ray spectroscopy to understand how surfaces are lubricated in industrial and medical components.

-Her research team grew to 25 researchers in the following years during her time at Heriot Watt University and in 1999 she was promoted to Reader and then Professor in 2002.
+Neville's research team grew to 25 researchers in the following years during her time at Heriot Watt University and in 1999 she was promoted to Reader and then Professor in 2002.

-Anne Neville and her group moved to Leeds in 2003 where she founded and was the Director of the Institute of Functional Surfaces (iFS) which comprised 70 researchers.
+Neville and her group moved to Leeds in 2003 where she founded and was the Director of the Institute of Functional Surfaces (iFS) which comprised 70 researchers.
 The institute had a £10 million funding portfolio that spanned many agencies and industrial sectors including medical, oil and gas and automotive.

 Her research group was the first to measure corrosion rates in-situ in hip joint simulators.
 This was very important in the most recent controversies around metal-on-metal implants.
 Anne Neville's publications were numerous, widely relied upon, and she published nearly 700 peer-reviewed articles during her career, with more than 11,000 citations.

 Neville retired from her Leeds chair in 2020, having been diagnosed with terminal cancer.